ESSI-Lab/DAB/README.md

 @article{DAB2007,title = {Discovery, query and access services for imagery, gridded and coverage data a clearinghouse solution},journal = {International Geoscience and Remote Sensing Symposium (IGARSS)},year = {2007},pages = {4021-4024},author = {Nativi, S. and Bigagli, L. and Mazzetti, P. and Mattia, U. and Boldrini, E.}}

-### Modifications should be made back available with the same license
+### Changes should be made back available with the same license

-The modified source code should be licensed according to AGPL and redistributed back to the community, preferably through the DAB GitHub repository.
+The modified source code should be licensed according to AGPL and **redistributed back to the community, preferably through the DAB GitHub repository**.
 You are welcome and encouraged to contact ESSI-Lab to propose code contributions to be applied to the present repository (see contributions section).

 In any case the following attribution headers should be preserved in modified versions of the source code: